mapleque/vpsagent/README.md

 - `Signature: <signature with token>`.
 See [Signature](#signature) for more information.
 - `Timestamp: <unix timestamp>`.
 See [Timestamp](#timestamp) for more information.

-The request body should be a runable script (bat for windows or shell for linux).
+The request body should be a runable shell script.

 For an example: